 - Averted in the Blade series.
 The audience learns that Blade's real name is Eric but it is rarely mentioned.

-- Ditto for Blade The Series.
+- Ditto for the TV series.
 The only mentions are the flashback episodes to his childhood and when he meets his father, who will not call his only son "Blade".

 - Averted with Rorshach in Watchmen since no one knows his real identity until the mid-way point.
 Even then, he prefers the name Rorshach.
 Other characters oblidge since they never knew him by the name Walter Kovacs anyway.
-Also, Edward Blake is called by his real name, and his codename, The Comedian, interchanging it scene through scene.
+Also, Edward Blake is called by his real name, and his codename, The Comedian, interchanging it scene through scene, partly because no one outside the government knew he was The Comedian until after he died.
 All the Minutemen are also called by their codenames only, just Hollis Mason (Nite Owl I) and Sally Jupiter (Silk Spectre I) being given their real names in the film.
 Nite Owl II and Ozymandias are called mostly by their real names, except on a couple of instances.

 - Averted in the G.I.
 Joe Films.
 The Joes and Cobras are referred to exclusively by their codenames.

 - Averted in Godzilla (2014).
 Despite rumors that Godzilla would not be referred to as such in this film, Dr. Serizawa introduces him during the briefing as "Gojira" and the military uses the name Godzilla as a code name for the beast.
 News broadcasts even dub him "King of the Monsters."